-This practice does not apply to the use of pipelines for irrigation.
-Use NRCS Conservation Practice Standard (CPS) Irrigation Pipeline (Code 430) for that purpose.
+This practice does not apply to the use of pipelines for irrigation, which are addressed by NRCS Conservation Practice Standard, Irrigation Pipeline (430).

 CRITERIA

 General Criteria Applicable to All Purposes

 Plan, design, and construct this practice to comply with all Federal, State, and local regulations.
 The landowner must obtain all necessary permissions from regulatory agencies, or document that no permits are required.
 The landowner and/or contractor is responsible for locating all buried utilities in the project area, including drainage tile and other structural measures.